maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

           crowdsecLapiKey: privateKey
           crowdsecLapiHost: crowdsec:8080
           crowdsecLapiScheme: http
-          crowdsecCapiLogin: login
-          crowdsecCapiPwd: password
-          crowdsecCapiScenarios:
-            - scenario1
-            - scenario2
-            ...

 ```
-Except for the crowdsecLapiKey, crowdsecCapiLogin, crowdsecCapiPwd, crowdsecCapiScenarios, these are the default value of the plugin.
+These are the default values of the plugin except for LapiKey.

-#### Generate LAPI KEY (exept for `alone` mode)
+#### Generate LAPI KEY
 You need to generate a crowdsec API key for the LAPI.
 You can follow the documentation here: https://docs.crowdsec.net/docs/user_guides/lapi_mgmt/